wp-plugins/all-in-one-wp-security-and-firewall/readme.txt

 None

 == Changelog ==

+= 2.6 =
+- Added a new Login Whitelist feature.
+This feature enables you to specify one or more IP addresses in a special whitelist which will have access to your WP login page.
+All other IP addresses trying to access your WP login page which are not in the whitelist will be automatically blocked.
+- The IP address will also be included in the email that gets sent to the admin for the ip address lockout notification.
+- Language file loading fix for Chinese language.
+- Tweaked the code which creates a .htaccess file in the backup directory to ensure it gets run even if the directory already existed.
+- Made DB backups more secure.
+- Added more useful debug logs for .htaccess file manipulation failure scenarios.

 = 2.5 =
 - Added a new feature which will list the currently logged in users who have been active within the last 15 minutes.